-John Constable (1776-1837) was a renowned British painter – who is remembered for his watercolours and paintings of the British landscape.
+John Constable (1776-1837) was a renowned British painter – who is remembered for his watercolours and oil paintings of the British landscape.
 Constable captured a romantic view of the British countryside which has a timeless appeal.
 He was influential on later romantic painters.

 His most famous paintings were of the area around Dedham Vale where he lived.
 He painted everyday scenes of life – often evoking an untouched rural idyll.
 It was a break with the current fashion of seeking more romantic images of ruins and wild landscapes.
 Despite gaining formal training in art, Constable believed the greatest art came from using the direct inspiration of nature, rather than using various techniques and imagination to impose oneself on art.